miguelrincon/miguelrincon.github.io/_posts/2018-02-15-frontend-frameworks-comparison.md

 ![JS Framework Popularity contest](/img/posts/front-end-frameworks/germany-china.png)

-While Germany has a similar result as other global trends, China, the home of VueJS, has a preference for it (note: the data for China is smaller could be more biased).
+While Germany has a similar result as other global trends, China, the home of Vue.js, has a preference for it (note: the data for China is smaller could be more biased).

-This means that when building new front-end applications with teams in China, VueJS might have some advantages.
+This means that when building new front-end applications with teams in China, Vue.js might have some advantages.

 ## Suggestions based on JS history